aakkii/Traffic_Sign_Classifier/writeup_template.md

 ####1.
 Five image testing

-Six German traffic sign is displyed in output of 11th cell of the Ipython notebook
+Six German traffic sign is displyed in output of 11th cell of the Ipython notebook.
+Images I have used have very nice resolution (180x158) and of very good quality with clearn visibility.
+That means it should be realativey easier for model to classify.
+I am resizing these images to 32x32 before providing them as input to my model.

 ####2.